-The Lions began wrestling Iowa in the 1982/1983 season, and lost the first four years - only 1 of which was all that close.
-But in 1987, Penn State, led by lightweights Jim Martin, Ken Chertow, and Tim Flynn, beat the Hawkeyes at Rec Hall 27-15, on their way to a 3rd place finish at NCAAs (Iowa State won, Iowa was 2nd).
+The Lions began wrestling Iowa in the 1982/1983 season, and lost the first four years - only one of which was all that close.
+But in December 1986, Penn State, led by lightweights Jim Martin, Ken Chertow, and Tim Flynn, beat the Hawkeyes at Rec Hall 27-15, on their way to a 3rd place finish at NCAAs (Iowa State won, Iowa was 2nd).

-The following year Penn State visited Carver Hawkeye, and won again, 19-18, becoming the first team to beat the Hawks at Carver in 10,000 years or so.
+The following year Penn State visited Carver Hawkeye, and won again, 19-18, becoming the first team ever to beat the Hawks at Carver.
 Then, for a 3rd straight year, in 1989 the Lions beat Gable's Hawkeyes 18-16, with Jim Martin and Tom Brands finishing their bout tied at 3 (Martin would finish 3rd at Nationals, and Brands 4th).

 Losing never sat well with Dan Gable, of course.
 So when Penn State officially became a Big Ten member for the 1992/1993 season, Gable knew he had a legitimate challenger to his Big Ten conference reign.
 Who would be Penn State's first opponent as a member of the Big Ten, to welcome them to the conference?
 Gable's Hawks, of course.
 They were already on the schedule.
 Iowa traveled to Rec Hall in early December and the two squads tied, 18-18.